Fitzroy River turtle

 The Fitzroy River turtle (Rheodytes leukops) is a species of freshwater turtle in the family Chelidae.
 It is the only surviving member of the genus Rheodytes, the other member being the extinct form Rheodytes devisi.
-The species is endemic to south eastern Queensland, Australia and only found in tributaries of the Fitzroy River.
+The species is endemic to south-eastern Queensland, Australia and only found in tributaries of the Fitzroy River.

 Description

-The Fitzroy River turtle is light to dark brown in color and grows to approximately 260 mm in carapace length.
-The shells of hatchlings (up to 95 mm long) are highly serrated while adults have rounded, smooth-edged shells.
+The Fitzroy River turtle is light to dark brown in color and grows to about 260 mm in carapace length.
+The shells of hatchlings (up to 95 mm long) are highly serrated, while adults have rounded, smooth-edged shells.
 The plastron is lighter in color and tapers anteriorly and posteriorly.
-The carapace is highly reticulated to the naked eye, but this resolves as a series of parallel ridges with occasional cross ridging under low magnification.
+The carapace is highly reticulated to the naked eye, but this resolves as a series of parallel ridges with occasional cross-ridging under low magnification.
 The plastron is smooth.
 The scutes are very thin and underlying sutures in both the carapace and plastron are visible through them in all but the darkest individuals.
-Pictured in the box is a carapace of a sub-adult Rheodytes leukops (242 mm length) showing the very visible sutures that can be seen through the scutes, still in place.
-The species, and in fact the genus, can also be identified by its very thin carapace bones, a character used in diagnosing the related fossil species Rheodytes devisi.
-The upper surfaces of their necks are scattered with blunt to pointed conical skin tubercles that do not appear to have any specialized follicular centres (Legler and Winokur, 1979).
+Pictured in the box is a carapace of a subadult Rheodytes leukops (242 mm length) showing the very visible sutures that can be seen through the scutes, still in place.
+The species can also be identified by its very thin carapace bones, a characteristic also used in diagnosing the related fossil species R. devisi.
+The upper surfaces of their necks are scattered with blunt to pointed, conical skin tubercles that do not appear to have any specialized follicular centres.
 The species has a single pair of barbels on the lower jaw.
 The Fitzroy River turtle is capable of obtaining up to 70% of its oxygen needs from the water through its cloaca, in a process called cloacal respiration.
-This allows the Fitzroy River turtle to remain underwater for up to three weeks.
+This allows it to remain under water for up to three weeks.

 Biology

 Diet

-This turtle is an adept bottom feeder, preying on terrestrial and aquatic insects, macroinvertebrates, crustaceans, algae, aquatic snails, worms, freshwater sponges and aquatic plants such as ribbon weed (Vallisneria sp.).
+This turtle is an adept bottom feeder, preying on terrestrial and aquatic insects, macroinvertebrates, crustaceans, algae, aquatic snails, worms, freshwater sponges, and aquatic plants such as ribbon weed (Vallisneria sp.).
 Stomach flushing has demonstrated that most of the diet was made up of macroinvertebrates with some freshwater sponges.

 Natural history and observations in the wild

-This species shows a clear preference for fast flowing water (near sand banks for egg laying) and has been found at depths as shallow as 15 cm.
-In most encounters, they have been found lying still, hidden by overhanging plant foliage along the shallow banks of fast flowing riffles (fast flowing streams or rapids) and under logs.
-In all encounters their preferred substratum was noted as coarse river sand and gravel.
+This species shows a clear preference for fast-flowing water (near sand banks for egg laying) and has been found at depths as shallow as 15 cm.
+In most encounters, they have been found lying still, hidden by overhanging plant foliage along the shallow banks of fast-flowing riffles (fast-flowing streams or rapids) and under logs.
+In all encounters, their preferred substratum was noted as coarse river sand and gravel.